Google Classroom Guide for Educators

 Assignments can be created, and assigned to students, from inside Google Classroom, and there are a number of useful options here for educators.
 Here's what you need to know:

-- Click on the class you want to add an assignment to
+- Navigate to the class you want to add an assignment to

 - Give your assignment a title and add any additional instructions or a description in the box below